 Wooden work surfaces are a fantastic choice for any kitchen, and whilst the material is hard-wearing and resistant to most minor spills, they can become stained or discoloured if not properly maintained.
 If your worktop becomes damaged, be sure to work carefully: do not remove more of the finish than is absolutely necessary.
-In this article we will take a look at simple techniques to help you remove stains and other discoloration from the surfaces of wooden worktops
+In this article we will take a look at simple techniques to help you remove common stains and discoloration from the surfaces of wooden worktops.

 Black spots are usually caused by water that has been left to sit on the surface and has penetrated the finish completely.
 These spots require the surface to be sanded and refinished in order to totally remove them.

 - If the discolouration has penetrated deeply into the wood, you may have to treat with a light bleach solution, or remove the black spot using a chisel; when satisfied, simply fill as required with shellac or wax.

-Once you have removed the affected area, clean the worktop with a lint-free cloth to remove any sanding residue, then re-oil or finish to match the rest of the worktop.
+- Once you have removed the affected area, clean the worktop with a lint-free cloth to remove any sanding residue, then re-oil or finish to match the rest of the worktop.

-To remove ink stains that have penetrated the finish of your worktop can be removed using a similar re-finishing technique to that of black spots.
-Sometimes less serious ink stains that have not absorbed into the timber can be removed by lightly buffing the stained area with a cloth and mineral spirits.
+Ink stains that have penetrated the finish of your worktop can be removed using a similar re-finishing technique to that used for black spots.
+Less serious ink stains that have not absorbed into the timber can be removed by lightly buffing the stained area with a cloth and mineral spirits.
 Once the stain has dissipated, wipe down the worktop with a clean, damp cloth, then dry the surface thoroughly, and then re-oil or finish as necessary.
 If the area is badly damaged, the entire worktop surface may have to be refinished.

 Grease, tar, paint, crayon, and lipstick spots